phisn/algebraic-server-reconciliation/docs/main.typ

 Blizzard Entertainment's Overwatch presents a more modern and novel architecture, as detailed in a GDC 2017 presentation by Timothy Ford.
 While it operates on an authoritative client-server model, it uniquely "leverages determinism to achieve responsiveness and precision".
 This represents a hybrid approach that synthesizes principles from both the state-sync and input-sync paradigms.
 The server runs the simulation at a fixed tick rate (typically 60Hz for competitive play) and is the final authority on game state.
 However, the simulation logic itself is deterministic.
 The client is able to run the exact same simulation code as the server.

 This design has significant benefits for client-side prediction.
 Because the client's simulation is identical to the server's, prediction errors are not caused by subtle divergences in physics or logic (e.g., floating-point inaccuracies).
-Instead, prediction errors arise only from a lack of information—namely, the inputs of other players that have not yet been received.
+Instead, prediction errors arise only from a lack of information namely, the inputs of other players that have not yet been received.
 When the server sends a correction, the client can reconcile its state with high confidence, knowing that the underlying simulation logic is sound.
 This hybrid model aims to achieve the predictive accuracy of a deterministic system within the responsive, cheat-resistant framework of an authoritative server.
 This signifies a convergence of the two historically separate paradigms, demonstrating that determinism is not an all-or-nothing architectural choice but can be employed as a powerful tool within a traditional client-server framework to dramatically improve the quality of prediction and reconciliation.
 The game's netcode also features an "adaptive interpolation delay" system, which attempts to dynamically adjust the rendering buffer based on network conditions to keep gameplay smooth.

 = Network model <theory>